-Interviews will be held Monday, January 24th through Friday, January 28th at Jefferson Hall, West Range.
+Interviews will be held Monday, August 29th through Friday, September 2nd at Hotel C – Jefferson Hall, West Range.
 To interview, fill out an interview card found here.

 Interviews generally last 30-45 minutes and involve discussions on topics of your choosing with three to four members of the Society.
 Interviews are designed to function as an intellectual conversation that will allow you to defend any arguments you choose to make.

 Interviews are not scheduled in advance.
 Please come to Jefferson Hall when convenient and you will be assigned the next available panel of regular member judges.
 Interviews will be conducted at the following times: